DATE Function - Google Sheets

-The DATE function is simple when considered by itself as it takes three numbers as an input and just returns those numbers as a date.
+The DATE function is simple when considered by itself.
+It takes three numbers as an input and just returns those numbers as a date.
 That is all it does.
 However, this function is useful in building formulas that use the resultant date.
-Dates require special care when being used in formulas as they don't behave like regular numbers do in spreadsheets.
+Dates require special care when being used in formulas since they don't behave like regular numbers do in spreadsheets.

 The DATE function takes a number for month, day and year and returns them as a date.

 year- The four-digit year (1997 is well, 1997)

 month- The number of the month (February = 2)

 day- The number of the day (The 13th = 13 duh)

 If you don't see 2/20/1997 or your international equivalent as the output, change the formatting to date by going to the Format menu and selecting Number.